tarantool/doc/doc/1.7/dev_guide/building_from_source.rst

      git submodule update --init --recursive

-   Note: There is an alternative -- to say ``git clone --recursive`` earlier in step 3, -- but we prefer the method above because it works with older versions of ``git``.

-5. Use CMake to initiate the build.
+3. Use CMake to initiate the build.

    .. code-block:: bash